Yebisu Celebrities

 Yebisu Celebrities (YEBISUセレブリティーズ, YEBISU Sereburitīzu) is a Japanese manga series written by Kaoru Iwamoto and illustrated by Shinri Fuwa.
 It was published in six volumes from May 2004 to May 2008.
 Viz Media's Sublime imprint is publishing the series digitally in English.

 Summary

-The manga and OVA is set at a graphic design firm called Yebisu Graphics, where the most experienced, best looking, and top-notch workers are accepted.
+The manga and OVA is set at a graphic design firm called Yebisu Graphics, where only the most experienced, best looking, and top-notch workers are accepted.
 The franchise starts with Haruka Fujinami, a working-class college student who gets a job working for Yebisu under the direct authority of his new boss, the firm and domineering Takashi Daijō, who Haruka at first felt uneasy around until he soon discovers his newfound feelings and his boss's attraction towards him.

 Media

 Manga

 The series is written by Kaoru Iwamoto and illustrated by Shinri Fuwa.
 It was serialized in Magazine Be × Boy, and later published in volumes by Biblos under their B-Boy imprint, with the first volume being released on May 10, 2004.
 After Biblos' bankruptcy, the series was acquired by Libre.
 Two side-stories were also released.
 In 2009, the series was temporarily removed from Amazon's search results.

 In November 2005, Central Park Media's imprint Be Beautiful announced they licensed the series for English publication.
 After Central Park Media's bankruptcy, Viz Media's Sublime imprint announced they licensed the series digitally in 2011.